top of page

 Honorary Titles and Positions

-• The Principal of the Buddhist Institute Sunday Dhamma School (BISDS) in Buddhist Maha Vihara, Brickfields
+• The Principal (1994-2008) and Spiritual Advisor of the Buddhist Institute Sunday Dhamma School (BISDS) in Buddhist Maha Vihara, Brickfields

 • Founder and Spiritual Advisor of the Ti-Ratana Welfare Society and all Ti-Ratana Buddhist Society branches

-• Spiritual Advisor of Ti-Ratana Lumbini Garden Sunday Dhamma School
+• Spiritual Advisor of Ti-Ratana Institute of Buddhist Studies and Ti-Ratana Lumbini Garden Sunday Dhamma School

 • Spiritual Advisor of Ti-Ratana Sukha Dhamma School